gabriellewee/portfolio/archive/2013-01-18-minor-pleasures.md

 Shipping was quick - I ordered my glasses on January 3 and received them on January 11 - just one week and a day!
 The site had said to expect them by the 23rd, but they were way ahead of schedule.

-Overall I'm completely satisfied with the new glasses and hope they last a long time!
+Overall I’m completely satisfied with the new glasses and hope they last a long time!
 A couple of quick shots with the front-facing iPad camera:

 ::: row-double no-figcaption